ofiwg/libfabric/man/fi_getinfo.3.md

 *FI_ADDR_EFA*
 : Address is an Amazon Elastic Fabric Adapter (EFA) proprietary format.

-*FI_ADDR_GNI*
-: Address is a Cray proprietary format that is used with their GNI protocol.

 *FI_ADDR_PSMX2*
 : Address is an Intel proprietary format used with their Performance Scaled Messaging protocol version 2.